en0c-026/filecoin-docs/content/en/developers/smart-contracts/how-tos/add-to-metamask/index.md

 1. Enable the **Testnets** toggle and enter `Filecoin` into the search bar.

     ![Search for Filecoin testnets in Chainlist.](chainlist-search-for-filecoin-testnets.png)

+1. Select the testnet you want to connect to.
+In this example we are going to connect to the Hyperspace testnet.

 1. Scroll down to find the **Filecoin -- Hyperspace** testnet: